BrandonXue/flask-gateway-api/README.md

   - All databases will be automatically populated with test data.
   - This can be done in one step with `zsh ./init.sh`, although you may need to modify the script depending on your platform.

-4. Using foreman, run `foreman start --formation gateway=1,users=3,timelines=3,directmessages=3 -p 5000`.
+4. Using foreman, run:
+  - `foreman start --formation gateway=1,users=3,timelines=3,directmessages=3 -p 5000`
   - This will start three instances of each microservice.
 The port must be configured to 5000 for development, because of the way config is set.
   - This can be done in one step with `zsh ./start.sh` although you may need to modify the script depending on your platform.